defineagain/wildcards-plus-with-photoshoot-and-variations/README.md

 And have wildcards defined for each shot to give options. {shotvariantelement1|shotvariantelement2 etc.}

-This lets the LLM define a full shoot from an initial idea or concept and give the prompt required to explore each shot and possible variations on it, before settling on a final form for the shoot, based on a set of selected realised prompts, then leading into a finalised shoot series with character stability, post production detailing etc.
+*This lets the LLM define a full shoot from an initial idea or concept,  yeilding the prompt required to then feed into this script, to explore each shot and possible variations on it.

+*Then you can select the shots you like best, to settle on a final form for the shoot, based on a set of selected realised prompts.

+*This then leads into a finalised shoot series with character stability, post production detailing etc.

 ## Features